If you’re looking for somewhere to see turtles in Curacao then you’re in the right place.

 Whilst swimming with turtles at Klein Curacao, you also get the chance to swim around a shipwreck and a healthy coral reef!

-The shipwreck is teeming with turtles and other marine life so it’s super fun to explore.
+I found that the shipwreck was teeming with turtles and other marine life so it was super fun to explore.

 The island is a perfect day trip because, as well as the shipwreck and snorkeling site, there is also an old lighthouse and a half-mile long white sand beach.